ServiceCutter/ServiceCutter/readme.md

 # Development

-We recommend using Grunt and Eclipse and the [Spring Tool Suite](https://spring.io/tools) for development.
+We recommend using Grunt and Eclipse (including [Spring Tool Suite](https://spring.io/tools)) for development.

 Information on how to import a JHipster project into Eclipse can be found in the [JHipster documentation](https://jhipster.github.io/configuring_ide_eclipse.html).